 Ever ready with a new console bundle promoting each season’s most popular titles, Microsoft recently revealed the Xbox One S Battlefield 1 Bundle.
 It and its sister bundles are all available for pre-order beginning September 12th.

-This model arrives on store shelves October 13th.
 It includes an Xbox One S with 500GB of storage and a standard copy of Battlefield 1, plus a month-long trial of EA Access.

 Xbox One S Storm Grey Special Edition – $299